[biiwii comment: very pleased to welcome Charlie to Biiwii’s contributor list; a savvy and well grounded manager]

 The best we can say here and now is that money will probably look different in the future than it does today.
 Everything evolves, including money.
 It seems likely that Bitcoin and other cryptocurrencies will be a part of that of that future, but at what price per coin is anyone’s guess.

 As long as people believe Bitcoin has value, it will have value.
 If that sounds crazy, ask yourself why a Picasso or a Rembrandt has any value.
 At the end of the day, market prices are the result of our collective belief in a story.
-And right now, the story of Bitcoin appears to be good one.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+And right now, the story of Bitcoin appears to be good one.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.